tomjoht/learnapidoc/_docs/documenting_rest_api_endpoints/docapis_resource_descriptions.md

 {% include random_ad.html %}

-The [Box API](https://docs.box.com/reference#membership-object) is another good example of how the same resource can have multiple URLs.
+Here's a resource description for the Membership resource in the [Box API](https://docs.box.com/reference#membership-object):

 <a  class="noCrossRef" href="https://docs.box.com/reference#membership-object" class="noExtIcon"><img src="images/boxapi_3_17.png" alt="Example from Box" /></a>

 For the Membership resource (or "object," as they call it), there are 7 different endpoints or methods you can call.
+The Box API does describe the Membership resource and each of the sub-resources under it.

 The Trello API shows another example.
 In Trello, the [Members](https://developers.trello.com/v1.0/reference#member) resource has around 40 resource URLs.

-Whether your API has resources that contain lots of variant resource URLs, or just one resource URL per resource, you need to describe the resource.
+Whether your API has resources that contain lots of variant resource URLs, or just one resource URL per resource, you need to describe the resources.

-## How many resource URLs for the same resource?
+{: .note}

-When developers create APIs, they have a design question to consider: Use lots of variants of resource URLs (as with Eventbrite's API), or provide lots of parameters to configure the same resource URL.
+When developers create APIs, they have a design question to consider: Use a lot of variants of resource URLs (as with Eventbrite's API), or provide lots of parameters to configure the same resource URL.
 Often there's a balance between the two.
 The trend seems to be toward providing separate resource URLs rather than supplying a host of potentially confusing parameters for the same URL.

 ## Terminology for describing the resource

 The exact terminology for referring to resources varies.
 The "things" that you access using a URL can be referred to in a variety of ways.
 Other than "resources," you might see them listed as API calls, endpoints, API methods, calls, objects, services, and requests.
 Some docs get around the situation by not calling them anything explicitly.

 However, in general, an API has various "resources" that you access through "resource URLs."
 The resource URLs give you access to the resource.
 (But terminology isn't standard, so expect variety.)

-The [Mashape Weather API](https://market.mashape.com/fyhao/weather-13) is pretty simple, and just refers to 3 endpoints available.
+The [Mashape Weather API](https://market.mashape.com/fyhao/weather-13) is pretty simple, and just refers to 3 "endpoints" available.

+How do you refer to the resources and all resource URLs within an API reference topic?
 Referring to the "`/aqi` resource URL" or to the "aqi resource" doesn't make a huge difference.
 But with more complex APIs, using the resource URL to talk about the resource can get problematic.

 At one company I worked at, our URLs for the Rewards resource looked like this: